Calibration of a neural network ocean closure for improved mean state and variability: Results

 We now evaluate the eddy parameterization calibrated in the NW2 configuration in short simulations.
-This parameterization does not require further adjustment and can be effectively applied in long 30000-day simulations.
-The ocean model with this parameterization has the lowest error in the ocean mean state, which is approximately twice as good as the ocean model with the offline trained parameterization, see Figure \ref{fig:nw2}(a).
-Furthermore, the pattern correlation of induced variability was increased, and RMSE in standard deviation of SSH was reduced by approximately 40\% compared to the ocean model with offline-trained parameterization, see Figure \ref{fig:nw2}(d).
+This parameterization does not require further adjustment of the scaling coefficient $\gamma$ and can be effectively applied in long 30000-day simulations.
+The ocean model with this parameterization achieves a similar error in the mean state compared to the parameterization calibrated in a simpler configuration (Figure \ref{fig:nw2}(a)).
+However, it improves the error and the pattern correlation of the induced variability by $27.8\%$ and $10\%$, respectively (Figure \ref{fig:nw2}(e)).
+This demonstrates that the calibration algorithm effectively learns the spatial patterns specific to the NW2 configuration.

+One of the major advantages of using the calibrated parameterizations is the improvement of the deep Southern Ocean stratification (Figure \ref{fig:nw2} (a)).
 Some challenges remain.
-The calibrated parameterization does not sufficiently enhance variability in the western boundary current extension (30$^{\circ}$N–50$^{\circ}$N $\times$ 0$^{\circ}$E–20$^{\circ}$E) (Figure \ref{fig:nw2}(d)) and has limited impact on the slope of isopycnals in the tropical ocean (Figure \ref{fig:nw2}(a)).
-This occurs because the Southern Ocean dominates the loss function, leaving less weight for other dynamically important regions.
+The calibrated parameterization does not sufficiently enhance variability in the western boundary current extension (30$^{\circ}$N–50$^{\circ}$N $\times$ 0$^{\circ}$E–20$^{\circ}$E) (Figure \ref{fig:nw2}(e)) and has limited improvement in the isopycnal structure in the upper 500m of tropical and Southern ocean (Figure \ref{fig:nw2}(a)).
+This occurs because the deep Southern Ocean dominates the loss function, thereby reducing the weight assigned to other dynamically important regions.
 The presence of multiple dynamical regimes therefore renders the optimization problem effectively overconstrained.